danieldiamond/gitlab-analytics/README.md

 Finance has the company wide responsibility for analytics.
 Examples of the types of metrics we want to track are below per department.

+## Premise
+* Conway's law, every functional group
+* Based on open source tools
+* Allow many companies to add their best practices
+* Only makes sense to make as a product for everyone
+* What GitLab does for DevOps this product should do for Revenue
+* We want to sophistication of a recent public company without hiring a department of people.
+* Will disinfect and give freedom for experimentation
+* Have examples of detection
+* Marketeer becomes trader
+* Replace analytic tools
+* Investors will insist on this
+* First opinionated business framework
+* Complete BizOps
+* 100k organizations should create it together
+* Can trivially replace other solutions when implemented
+* We're starting with the integration.

+### Why integrated

+* Because the CAC depends on many touch points across many systems.
+* Because the LTV depends on many variables.
+* Because the CAC and LTV are specific for a customer and depend on many systems.
+* Because product should inform sales efforts.
+* Because nobody can currently tell me the CAC of specific account.
+* Because nobody can currently can predict the lift in LTV of a specific action.

+### Examples

+* Show financials an ad about compliance.
+* If product shows someone just started to use CI show ads with CI information.
+* Add logo's from the same industry to an auto generated presentation

+### Competition & Value

+This should be a replacement for:
+* Marketing automation (Marketo)
+* Sales analytics (Insightsquared)
+* Customer Success automation (Gainsight)

+You should also be able to retire:
+* Analytics (Tableau)
+* Sales content management (Highspot/Docsend)

+In the beginning the software should build on some existing systems, for example the drip campaigns in Marketo.

 ## Cross department metrics

 Cross department metrics are essential to measure our [journeys](/handbook/journeys).